juiveli/nix-podman-secrets/README.md

       };
     }

-    The secrets are mapped to podman in a systemd user service called nix-podman-secret, so other services needing secrets must order after it:
+    # The secrets are mapped to podman in a systemd user service called nix-podman-secret
+    # so other services needing secrets must order after it:

     {
       systemd.user.services.mbsync.unitConfig.After = [ "nix-podman-secret.service" ];